-As discussed above, Minsky believed that Fed willingness to intervene as the lender of last resort generates changes of behavior in financial markets; for this reason, the Fed must take greater responsibility for regulating financial markets to 'guide the evolution of financial institutions by favoring stability-enhancing and discourage instability-augmenting institutions and practices' (Minsky, 1986, p.
-314).
-Foremost among his recommendations was greater reliance on prudential supervision of banks.
+As discussed above, Minsky believed that Fed willingness to intervene as lender of last resort generates changes of behavior in financial markets; for this reason, the Fed must take greater responsibility for regulating financial markets to "guide the evolution of financial institutions by favoring stability enhancing and discourage instability-augmenting institutions and practices."
+(Minsky 1986, p.
+314) Foremost among his recommendations was greater reliance on prudential supervision of banks.
 He favored greater use of the discount window (and correspondingly less use of open market purchases) as the method through which reserves would be provided; this would allow the Fed to reward prudent bank practices with more favorable terms at the window.
-Further, he favored policies that would tie lending to specific assets-something like a 'real bills doctrine'-so that 'the payment commitments on the debts used can be closely related to the cash flows that these assets are expected to yield.
-The financial flow relations are analogous to those that characterize hedge financing' (Minsky, 1986, p.
-315).
-Of course, this would not always be possible, but it can be encouraged by opening the discount window to a wide variety of types of financial institutions (he included sales finance companies, life insurance companies and even ordinary corporations) so long as they engage in 'to-the-asset financing' (Minsky, 1986, p.
-322).
+Further, he favored policies that would tie lending to specific assets--something like a "real bills doctrine"--so that "the payment commitments on the debts used can be closely related to the cash flows that these assets are expected to yield.
+The financial flow relations are analogous to those that characterize hedge financing."
+(Minsky 1986, p.
+315) Of course, this would not always be possible, but it can be encouraged by opening the discount window to a wide variety of types of financial institutions (he included sales finance companies, life insurance companies and even ordinary corporations) so long as they engage in "to-the-asset financing".
+(Minsky 1986, p.
+322)

-While the corporate form is necessary in an economy with extremely expensive capital assets, this sort of institutional arrangement 'facilitates the divorce of financing from the ownership and acquisition of particular assets....
-Consequently, the corporation, initially a device for extending hedge financing to long-lasting capital assets, can be a vehicle for speculative finance-and because it facilitates both capital intensive modes of production and speculative financing, a destabilizing influence' (Minsky, 1986, p.
-316).
-He believed that policies could reduce the 'instability-enhancing power of corporations': Some of the policies he advanced were elimination of the corporate income tax, which leads to a bias in favor of debt-financing over equity financing, and policies that would favor employment of labor over investment in physical capital (such as elimination of the payroll tax on employers).
-Minsky also argued that governments should put less reliance on policies that favor 'bigness'-as discussed in the next section.
+While the corporate form is necessary in an economy with extremely expensive capital assets, this sort of institutional arrangement "facilitates the divorce of financing from the ownership and acquisition of particular assets....
+Consequently, the corporation, initially a device for extending hedge financing to long-lasting capital assets, can be a vehicle for speculative finance-and because it facilitates both capital intensive modes of production and speculative financing, a destabilizing influence."
+(Minsky 1986, p.
+316) He believed that policies could reduce "instability-enhancing power of corporations"; among these, he included elimination of the corporate income tax, which leads to a bias in favor of debt-financing over equity financing, policies that would favor employment of labor over investment in physical capital (such as elimination of the payroll tax on employers), and reduction of policies that favor "bigness"-as discussed in the next section.